basecamp/google_sign_in/README.md

 * `locale`

-* `hd`: The hosted G Suite domain of the user, provided only if user belongs to a hosted domain.
+* `hosted_domain`: The hosted G Suite domain of the user, provided only if user belongs to a hosted domain.

 ## Security